What is Auditing?

-The auditing required by law or local authority about particular financial statements for a specific type of entity is called a statutory audit.
+The auditing required by law or local authority about particular financial statements for a specific entity type is called a statutory audit.

 The typical examples of statutory auditing are that authorized/registered audit firms must audit all banks’ financial statements.

-The statutory Audit is conducted only after approval by higher authorities and for submission to official sources in compliance with rules and regulations.
+The statutory Audit is conducted only after higher authorities’ approval and submission to official sources in compliance with rules and regulations.

 9) External Audit

-External Audit is conducted by an independent team of auditors outside the organization’s department or a section, as the name suggests.
-The external Audit is mainly performed by internationally recognized firms like EY, KPMG.
+An external audit is conducted by an independent team of auditors outside the organization’s department or a section, as the name suggests.
+The external audit is mainly performed by internationally recognized firms like EY, and KPMG.

-- Unqualified Opinion: – this is expressed when auditors obtain sufficient and appropriate audit evidence that financial statements or not materially misstate and accounts give an accurate and fair view.
+- Unqualified Opinion: This opinion is expressed when auditors obtain sufficient and appropriate audit evidence that financial statements or not materially misstate and accounts give an accurate and fair view.

 10) Environmental Audit

-An environmental audit is a management tool for measuring the effects of certain activities on the environment by evaluating entity facilities waste generation and waste management practices and assessing facility compliance with environmental laws and regulation at local, state, and federal levels.
+An environmental audit is a management tool for measuring the effects of certain activities on the environment by evaluating entity facilities’ waste generation and waste management practices and assessing facility compliance with environmental laws and regulations at local, state, and federal levels.

-By performing proper environmental Audit, it helps us decrease ecological pollution and not just fulfill our social responsibility but also reduce our legal liability by complying with the environmental rules and regulations.
+Performing proper environmental audits, helps us decrease ecological pollution and not just fulfill our social responsibility but also reduce our legal liability by complying with the environmental rules and regulations.